-Whenever any grounds to expel exist, the Dean of Students shall provide the student who is subject to expulsion and her parent(s) or guardian(s) with a written Notice to Expel, which shall state clearly and concisely the reasons and grounds for such intended expulsion.
-The Notice to Expel shall advise the student and parent(s) of her right to ask for an Informal Conference with the Dean of Students and/or the Principal, and of her right to an Informal Hearing before the Review Board.
+Whenever any grounds for multi-day suspension or expulsion exist, the Dean of Students shall provide the student who is subject to suspension or expulsion and her parent(s) or guardian(s) with a written Notice for a Discipline Review Board, which shall state clearly and concisely, the reasons and grounds for such intended discipline.
+The notice shall advise the student and parent(s) of her right to an Informal Hearing before the Discipline Review Board.